 Proposed Restructure of Internal Audit

 Senior management changes preparing for the extension of shared services included a recommendation to delete the then Head of Shared Assurance Service post and introduce temporary arrangements pending the implementation of the extension.
-The delays in the progression of shared services have therefore led to a period of uncertainty in this team with staff being asked to act up to higher roles or temporary staff being brought in to support delivery.
+This has led to a period of uncertainty in this team with staff being asked to act up to higher roles or temporary staff being brought in to support delivery.

-This situation has been exacerbated due to 2 senior members of staff obtaining employment with other councils.
-An Audit Manager was appointed on a temporary basis and temporary auditors were appointed to assist in the delivery of the audit plan work for 2019/10.
-Whilst this served to deliver the audit plan, there has been no continuity and the gaps and changes at a senior level have prevented a strategic approach to the delivery of the Internal Audit function.
+This situation has been exacerbated due to two senior members of staff obtaining employment with other councils.
+An Audit Manager was appointed on a temporary basis and temporary auditors were appointed to assist in the delivery of the audit plan work for 2019/20.
+Whilst this served to deliver the audit plan, the gaps and changes at a senior level have prevented a strategic approach to the delivery of the Internal Audit function.

 A further issue relates to the Interim Manager role.
 This post was procured as a services contract.
 It was extended on 2 occasions.
 Had the contract been extended further the value would have then exceeded the Council’s procurement limits for the appointment.
 Given the proximity to the proposed shared services review it was felt appropriate to delay any change to incorporate them into the move to the new proposed shared services terms and conditions.